 I was born in Kitchener and am a lifelong resident.
 I think a great way to describe Kitchener is, it's like a big, small town.
 There's a sense of caring and community that has remained as our City has grown.

 I grew up on Edmund Road, in the Kitchener Memorial Auditorium neighbourhood.
 My wife Naide and I live in Ward 2 on Oldfield Drive.
-We're a blended family with 3 children, one still lives at home, one is studying communications and playing softball for Simon Fraser University and one is busy raising a beautiful baby boy with her partner.
+We're a blended family with 3 children, one still lives at home, one is studying communications and playing softball for Simon Fraser University and one is busy raising 2 young children with her partner.

 My wife and her family own the Sip and Bite Restaurant in Elmira.
 It's a family restaurant, run by family.
 She puts in long hours and enjoys interacting with and serving her many customers.
-I love spending time there doing things like dishes and rolling cutlery to assist and support her.
+She supports my role and I love supporting her by spending time there on weekends doing things like dishes and rolling cutlery.
 She comes to many City events with me and is a great supporter of Kitchener.
 We're a great team.

 I attended Sheppard Public, Sunnyside Sr. Public and Eastwood Collegiate.
 I earned my Broadcasting Diploma at Conestoga College where I've been inducted into their Broadcast Hall Of Fame and named an Alumnus Of Distinction.
 I currently sit on the Board of Directors for Conestoga College's radio station 88.3 CJIQ and have done some instructing there too.

 My dad took me to my first Kitchener Rangers game when I was 5 and I've been going ever since.
 I used to go to their practices every day after school and on Saturdays.
-I grew up dreaming about playing for the Rangers so it's a huge thrill for me to be the PA Announcer for Rangers games.
-The 2020-21 season will be my 25th season with the Rangers.
+I've been a season ticket holder since 1987.
+I grew up dreaming about playing for the Rangers so it's a huge thrill and honour for me to be the PA Announcer for Rangers games.
+I started during the 1995 playoffs.
+There was no season in 2020 due to the pandemic, so the 2022-23 season will be my 25th season as the Rangers PA Announcer.
 I love being at The Aud with over 7,000 Rangers fans.

 In my first term of Council I've served as the Vice Chair of the Community and Infrastructure Services Standing Committee and Vice Chair of The Finance and Corporate Services Standing Committee.
 I served on the Arts and Culture Citizen Advisory Committee, the Safe and Healthy Community Citizen Advisory Committee, Oktoberfest Advisory Committee and Kitchener In Bloom.
-In my second term I've served as Vice Chair of Finance and Community & Infrastructure Services I'm also on the Arts & Culture, Economic Development, Oktoberfest, KW Art Gallery and Kitchener In Bloom Committees.
-I serve on the Waterloo Region Airport Aeronautical Noise Committee and the Waterloo Region Airport Master Plan Committee.
+In my second term I've served as Vice Chair of Finance and Strategic Initiative Committee and Community & Infrastructure Services Committee I've also been on the also on the Arts & Culture, Economic Development, Safe And Healthy Community Citizen Advisory Committees.
+Also served on the KW Oktoberfest and KW Art Gallery Boards and the Kitchener In Bloom Committee.
 I regularly attend the Board Meetings of the Stanley Park and Centreville-Chicopee Community Associations.

 I hope you and all Kitchener citizens are proud to live here and visitors love what we have to offer them.
 I'm open to change, new ideas and suggestions.
 I love to listen and learn.
 I believe in reaching consensus and working together and collaborating for the best possible outcome.